skillrepos/copilot-ext/labs.md

 **Purpose: In this lab, we'll see how to use AI to quickly and easily create different kinds of documentation for our project.**

-1. Let's start out by telling our AI to generate basic doc.
-Open the inline chat via Ctrl+I or Option+I and enter the following shortcut command:
+1. Let's start out by telling our AI to generate basic doc for our app.py file.
+Open the app.py file in the editor if it isn't already.
+Activate the inline chat dialog via Ctrl+I or Option+I and enter the following shortcut command and hitting *Enter* or submitting it:

 ```
 /doc